alimulgias/FaasSim/README.md

 ![](./images/architecture.png)

-For this demonstration, we have chosen an open workload model where requests arrives following a Poisson process with a moderate arrival rate of 0.5.
-To introduce popularity among the functions, we have used the Zipf parameter \cite{newman2005power} with a commonly used value of 1.0.

 FaasSim follows an open workload model.
 The requests arrive following a Poisson process at a rate ![formula](https://render.githubusercontent.com/render/math?math=\lambda).
 The functions are ordered in terms of their popularity.
 That is, the first function has the most and the *n*<sup>th</sup> function has the least probability of being called for service.
 To introduce this popularity among the functions, we have used the [Zipf parameter](https://en.wikipedia.org/wiki/Zipf%27s_law).
 Each function has its own service times, cold start times, idle times and memory consumption values.
 A sample set of parameters is provided in the experiment folder.

 To run the simulator first compile the code: